Talcum Powder Lawsuit Attorneys

 Talcum powder is typically marketed as “talc powder,” “baby powder”, or “body powder” and contains the mineral, talc.
 Johnson & Johnson sold the powder brand, Shower to Shower, in 2012 to Valeant.
 Although it is often used by women as part of their daily hygiene regimen, the use of talcum powder on the genitals and perineal area, either through direct application or by applying it to sanitary napkins, has been associated with an increased risk of ovarian cancer.

-Talcum Powder and Ovarian Cancer Links
+Ovarian Cancer Links

 The American Cancer Society reports that the risk of ovarian cancer may be increased with perineal talcum powder use and that research continues to determine the magnitude of the increased risk.
 Additionally, the International Agency for Research on Cancer (IARC), part of the World Health Organization, classifies the perineal use of talc-based body powder as “possibly carcinogenic to humans.”